-“One of the best ways I have seen leaders engage with Gen Z is to ask them how they would build a product or service or design a process,” says Paul Carney, an author, and speaker on HR trends.
+“One of the best ways I have seen leaders engage with Gen Z is to ask them how they would build a product or service or design a process,” says Paul Carney, an author and speaker on HR trends.
 “Gen Z has some amazing abilities to bring together information, process it, and take action.
-When we do allow them to share ideas, great things happen.
+When we do allow them to share ideas, great things happen.”

-4. They prefer face to face communication
+4. They prefer face-to-face communication

 Recommended For Further Reading

-5. They want a holistic interview process
+5. They want a holistic and transparent approach to work

-Get ready, because here they come
+Get ready because here they come

 Gen Z is one of the most diverse and (definitely one of the most driven) generations in history.
 They’ve already begun to make an indelible impact on the world of work with their diversity, innovation, and enthusiasm, not to mention their drive to succeed above everything else.
 Companies that have started rethinking their people strategy to help tap into the power of Gen Z are reaping the benefits—and a change for the better.